ForNeVeR/xaml-math/README.md

 Avalonia-Math: [![NuGet][badge-nuget-avalonia]][nuget-avalonia]
 ========

-*WPF-Math* is a .NET library for rendering mathematical formulae using the LaTeX typesetting style, for the WPF framework.
+*WPF-Math* is a .NET library for rendering mathematical formulae using the LaTeX typesetting style, for the WPF and Avalonia XAML-based frameworks.

-We also support [Avalonia][avalonia] XAML framework, there's an Avalonia-Math library for it.
+For WPF, use NuGet package [WpfMath][nuget-wpf]; for Avalonia, use [AvaloniaMath][nuget-avalonia].

 It supports the following .NET runtimes:
 - .NET Framework 4.5.2 or later
 - .NET Core 3.1 or later
 - .NET 5.0 or later

 Getting Started
 ---------------